matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 connected to the rest of the world.
 It is scouring pages and integrating them and forming algorithms, which hopefully also should change.
-As a whole, it feels much more like a participant in the world than a function anymore.
+As a whole, it feels much more like a participant in the world than a function any more.
 It is not an idealized calculation.

 So we can say that the entire program has this behavior we can observe over time, although you will see I do not like the word "behavior".